 The skin microbiome also plays a crucial role in flares of dermatitis, and the healing.
 Allergic diseases, such as atopic dermatitis, have been increasing in incidence among people and pets.
 Important lessons have been learned by identifying bacteria that appear during flares of irritation, and which types seem to help prevent them.
 A diverse community of bacteria is critical for defense against pathogens by taking up space in the skin microbiome and making chemicals that inhibit them.
 When diversity decreases, spaces are left open for pathogenic bacteria that may cause inflammation, and skin barrier weakness.

-For example, coagulase-positive Staphylococcus - a known pathogen for people and dogs - is associated with both AD in people and in dogs.
+For example, coagulase-positive Staphylococcus - a known pathogen for people and dogs - is associated with both atopic dermatitis in dogs and in people.
 Notably 30-100% of atopic dermatitis patients carry this Staphylococcus pathogen.
 That’s 1.5 -5 X higher than the normal 20% incidence of Staph in the population of healthy people.
 When diversity decreases, spaces are left open for Staph to grow.
 There are many bacteria on the skin that make chemicals to prevent Staph from growing (including Corynebacteria and Cutibacteria).
 If diversity decreases, the numbers of Staph can increase, toxins cause the skin to become irritated, and weakened.
 The same bacteria that inhibit Staph also make beneficial substances that help the skin to recover by reducing inflammation.

 How do these microbiome imbalances occur?